egXcoder/Study-Repository/oop/composite over inheritance/readme.md

 }
 ```

-Tip: Strategy design pattern is the clearest way to follow composition. but composition idea are used by other patterns as well to do intersting things... actually most of design patterns are about composition.. maybe one or two is about inheritance (template method, Abstract Factory)
+Tip: Most of design patterns are about composition.. maybe one or two is about inheritance (template method, Abstract Factory)

-Tip: it doesnt have to be this or that.. inheritance can work with composition.. inheritance is very good as long as you keep it short..
+Tip:above example is command pattern

 ## Question